jaspal-carleton/SensorFusionAlgorithm/README.md

 ### Organization

-Carleton Univresity, Ottawa, ON , Canada
+Carleton University, Ottawa, ON , CANADA

 ### Folder Structure of the repository